 Inbound high-quality links

 It used to be enough to just have lots of links to your site and that would make your site creep up.
 Nowadays, quality beats quantity.
 And there are a number of things that make Google think your links are “quality,” as detailed in this article, The importance of inbound links.
 Ideally, the sites linking to you would be higher in quality than your site.
 This is why our SEO specialist Tom tells us to get ourselves good PR.
-There’s more value in having a link from the Daily Telegraph or the Sunday Times Blog, than to 20 or so links from unknown websites.
+There’s more value in having a link from the Daily Telegraph or the Sunday Times Blog, than a number of links from lesser known websites.
+For example our SEO specialist Tom has recently started working on a new clients website, a new Greek restaurant in London, called OMA (Part of the London hospitality collective dcco.) whose inital press release led to some higher profile press coverage such as this piece in the Evening Standard London which also contains a nice URL branded link to the new website.

 Humans and Bots